 Thank you for your interest in offering leadership with and for the youth of CampOUT!
 If you are interested in making magic happen, and gaining insight and skills along the way, being a CampOUT!
 Cabin Leader may be for you!
 We are looking for up to 13 Cabin Leaders!
-Online applications open February 1, apply by March 1!
+Online applications open from February 1 to March 1!

 2018 CampOUT!
 Volunteer Cabin Leader Position Summary

 Term: Training Weekend May 18-21, CampOUT!
 July 4-9, 2018